 A NOTE is needed: which sensing responders are transmitters or receivers in the SR2SR sounding is up to AP; how AP determines the role is implementation-dependent.

-The proposal “SBP initiator indicates the direction of sounding between sensing responders in SR2SR sounding” can be left for the next round of comment collection for further discussions. (based on Motivation b))
+The proposal “SBP initiator indicates the direction of sounding between sensing responders in SR2SR sounding” can be left for further discussions in the future. (based on Motivation b))

 Modifications: